Pompeo’s security detail costs taxpayers $2 million a month - NewsBreak

 The former secretary of state’s travel schedule is packed.
 No longer serving as the nation’s top diplomat, Pompeo continues to be heavily guarded.
 That’s in part because he still faces a credible threat from Iran in connection with his role in the assassination of Iranian General Qasem Soleimani in 2020.

-In a speech this year, Iran’s president said martyrs would “take revenge” on Pompeo.Parents of alleged July 4 parade shooter release statement, retain attorney
+In a speech this year, Iran’s president said martyrs would “take revenge” on Pompeo.Attorney: Crimo’s parents ‘didn’t do anything wrong’

 Sources around Pompeo, however, told NewsNation that he’s ignoring the advice of his security and ultimately costing taxpayers.